Main Content

 DCI Channel Coding

-indicates that one Control Channel Element (CCE) is used for the transmission of PDCCH, where a CCE is composed of 36 useful resource elements.
+The PDCCHFormat field specifies to use one control channel element (CCE) for the transmission of PDCCH, where a CCE is composed of 36 useful REs.

 PDCCH Bits Generation